OscarS05/Trello-like-project-api/README.md

   - `member`: You can only contribute to the project with lists, cards, and information within each card, but you cannot manage members or update the project.

 ---

-## The Frontend
-Initially, Autumn was designed as a **full-stack** project with a frontend built in **Vanilla JavaScript**.
-However, as the focus of the project shifted towards **backend development**, the frontend was discontinued.
-The **`public/`** directory still contains frontend files, but they are no longer maintained or developed further.

 ## 🧪 Testing